anugopalakrishna/CNWG/8-General_Writing_Guidelines.md

 <!-- START: Section X – USING CHARACTERS IN WRITING -->

-### SECTION: Using Characters in Writing – Ensuring Clarity and Avoiding Confusion
+### SECTION 6: Using Characters in Writing – Ensuring Clarity and Avoiding Confusion

 1. **Avoid Ambiguous Characters**
    - **Rule:** Avoid using special characters or symbols that may confuse readers, carry unintended meanings, or reduce clarity.